 - WebHostFace users are limited to 150,000 inodes.

 “This doesn’t sound fair!
 I thought I am signing up on an unlimited hosting.
-These guys are probably just dishonest and I am quitting on my host!”
+These guys are just plain old dishonest and I am quitting on my host!”

-Again, do not jump into conclusion too soon.
+Again, do not jump to conclusions too soon.
 Before you get mad and scream scammers, there is a logic explanation behind these unlimited hosting offers.

 The reason why hosting providers are able to offer unlimited hosting plans is simple.

 How unlimited hosting is “possible”?